 - Seniority of Candidate (if internal)

-- Candidates qualifications, experience, skills and abilities in comparison with the position requirements and with the overall needs of both the hiring department and the Municipality
+- Candidate qualifications, experience, skills and abilities in comparison with the position requirements and with the overall needs of both the hiring department and the Municipality

 Tests which determine abilities fundamental to the performance of the job may be part of the selection process.
 All employment tests administered will be validated and related to the specific job duties and functions.
 Tests shall be administered fairly and consistently within each work area and will comply with the Human Rights Code and other statutory provisions.